curl/curl/docs/cmdline-opts/false-start.md

 # `--false-start`

-Tells curl to use false start during the TLS handshake.
+Use false start during the TLS handshake.
 False start is a mode where a TLS client starts sending application data before verifying the server's Finished message, thus saving a round trip when performing a full handshake.

-This is currently only implemented in the Secure Transport (on iOS 7.0 or later, or OS X 10.9 or later) backend.
+This functionality is currently only implemented in the Secure Transport (on iOS 7.0 or later, or OS X 10.9 or later) backend.